Corinth

 Getting to Corinth

 Modern Corinth is one of the country’s main cities and is very well connected with most towns in Greece, including Athens.
-You can book a day trip online, or if you would prefer to get there on your own here are your options:
+On the other hand, to get from the actual city of Corinth to the Corinth Canal or the Old City, you'll have to take a bus.

 Booking a day trip is the most comfortable way to discover Corinth and its nearby cities.
 You can choose from a one day trip or a tour lasting several days.